dimmyvi/tigress/draft-art-tigress.md

 ## Some Example Use Cases

 - Amit owns a car that supports Digital Credentials.
 Being a tech enthusiast, he has the Credential provisioned on his mobile device.
-He can now use his mobile device to lock/unlock and operate the car.
+Amit can now use his mobile device to lock/unlock and operate his car.
 One Monday he is out of town and realizes that his car needs to be moved for street cleaning.
 He asks his neighbor Bob for help via their favorite instant messaging method.
-As Bob agress, Amit shares the Digital Credential to Bob via the next instant message.
-Bob accepts the Credential and uses his mobile device to unlock Amit's car and drive it to other side of street.
+As Bob agrees, Amit shares the Digital Credential to Bob via the next instant message.
+Bob accepts the Credential and uses his mobile device to unlock Amit's car and drive it to the other side of street.

 - Alice booked a room at a hotel that supports Digital Credentials.
-She being a frequent traveller has the Digital Credential provisioned on her mobile devices.
+Being a frequent traveller, she has the Digital Credential provisioned on her mobile device.
 As her flight gets delayed, she realizes that her partner Bakari will reach the hotel first.
 So she shares the Digital Credential with him over email.
-Bakari sees the email after his flight lands and he accepts the Credential.
-On reaching the hotel.
-Bakari is able to access common areas and their room using his mobile devices.
+Bakari sees the email after his flight lands and he accepts the shared Credential.
+On his arrival to the hotel, Bakari is able to access common areas and their room using his mobile device.

 ## Credential Sharing Flow

-A simplified sharing flow is shown in the sequence diagram.
-Initiator User instructs their device to share a Credential over their preferred communication method.
-Recipient User accepts the Credential share.
+A simplified sharing flow is shown in the sequence diagram below.
+Initiator (User) uses their device to share a Credential over their preferred communication method.
+Recipient User accepts the Credential share invitation.
 Then the two devices go back and forth as necessary to transfer Provisioning Information.
 After the Provisioning Information transfer is complete Recipient device gets the Credential Provisioned.